tintinthong/hangman/README.md

 # Hangman (Urban-Dictionary)

-Simple hangman game built in 4 hours.
+Simple hangman game.
 Uses only front-end interaction with no libraries

 ## Installation